ChenWuBing/AiHaoZheLanQiu/README.md

-# 云端教育-教师端
+# 格斗体育

-This is an app for teachers who want to open courses online.
-Are you a teacher?
-Want to open your own course?
-Come to the "Cloud" to open your own class, the teacher family welcomes you to join ~
+We are an app dedicated to online booking for boxing learning.
+Users who like to learn boxing fighting can choose the venue they want to learn about boxing through our platform.
+All the boxing venues provided by our platform are excellent venues with good quality, beautiful environment and good service.
+Users can study with confidence.

-If you have any questions, please contact the technical support email address: w0e4t7@yeah.net, thank you for your support.
+If you have any questions, please contact the technical support email address: rivitt@163.com, thank you for your support.